 - Annual General Meetings

-So, why pay a pro when you can have free photos done by your employees?
+So, why pay a professional event photographer when you can have free photos done by your employees?

 1. A pro event photographer has the right gear

 OK, an iPhone Pro makes great pictures, at least when you look at them from far away on a billboard or on your small screen… But let’s be honest for a moment, it cannot compete with a professional DSLR camera.
 Especially if you want to print them later on for your yearly review, a brochure or a poster?
 If you don’t believe me, open one DSLR pro photo + one amateur smartphone photo on your computer and look at the details in the faces…

 And I’m not even talking about the various lenses and strobes a pro photographer always carries around during an event and which make a huge difference…

 2. A pro event photographer has the right expertise

 Having pro-grade gear is one thing, being able to leverage it is another one.
 When you hire a pro, you know why.
 It’s because you want consistently tack-sharp, well-exposed and well-framed photos, no matter the time of the day and the circumstances.